-&lt;sup>54 Forest Act (OG 140/05), Article 40
+&lt;sup>51 Forest Act (OG 140/05), Article 40

-&lt;sup>55 Ordinance on the method of data collection, conducting the Register and requirements for using data on forest fires (OG 126/06)
+&lt;sup>52 Ordinance on the method of data collection, conducting the Register and requirements for using data on forest fires (OG 126/06)

-&lt;sup>56 Ordinance on the method of data collection, conducting the Register and requirements for using data on forest fires (OG 175/13)
+&lt;sup>53 Ordinance on the method of data collection, conducting the Register and requirements for using data on forest fires (OG 175/13)

-&lt;sup>57 Janeš, D., G. Kovač, V. Grgesina, D. Pleskalt (2014): Identifying areas affected by fires according to requirements of Article 3.3 and 3.4 of the Kyoto protocol
+&lt;sup>54 Janeš, D., G.Kovač, V.Grgesina, D.Pleskalt (2014): Identifying areas affected by fires according to requirements of Article 3.3 and 3.4 of the Kyoto protocol was officially established based on the Forest Act and Ordinance provisions.

-&lt;sup>58 Ibid

-Data available in the Registry on forest fires can be described concearning two time periods and depending on the methods used for data collection.
-The first period covers time frame from 1990 to November 2006.
-The second period describes time from November 2006 to 2012, when the Registry was officially established based on the Forest Act and Ordinance provisions.
 In the first period, the methods of collecting data on forest fires were not legally prescribed, and Croatian forests Ltd. had been recording data and information on fires in analog paper forms as part of its internal procedures.
 These forms contained a variety of information (e.g. information about fire location, type of vegetations affected by fires, causes of fires, type of fires, types of intervention, participants in fire fighting, burnt volume, etc.).
 In 2001 the internal database on forest fires was established in digital form in Croatian forests Ltd. This secured that data on fires are kept in paper and digital forms in the period from 2001 to 2008.